-Whether you’re braving the cold for a night under the stars, or you’re warming yourself by the fireplace, there’s no need to waste all that sweet, sweet heat.
+Whether you’re braving the cold for a night under the stars, or warming yourself by the fireplace after a bike trip adventure, there’s no need to waste all that sweet, sweet heat.
 Cook yourself up a meal over those roaring flames and enjoy that special ‘barbecue’ taste you only get from an open fire.
 These campfire recipes are easy and more fun than you can, well, shake a stick at!

 Let’s Break Bread